This article contains information about SQL Server indexes and performance effetc of indexes.

 But I never create the index if it has more than 3 or 4 columns on a table which has 20 column.

-What is included column in an Index?
+What is included column in SQL Server?

 Suppose we create a non-clustered index for column A in a table with a clustered index.
 We get a question like the following.